 Because compiling large portions of the world map data to YAAC binary format can take considerable time (possibly literally days of processing time), a short-cut has been provided to copy already-compiled map data from the YAAC author's website.
 This option is available through the File->OpenStreetMap->Download Pre-Imported Tiles menu choice, and selects downloading the map data for a specified area around the area you are currently viewing.

-Secondly, you need a system with YAAC installed and at least 66GB of free disk space after downloading the OSM dataset (assuming the full planetary dataset; smaller sets will still need at least 80GB because of the temporary indexing files), to buffer the temporary files used to geographically segment the OSM dataset into tiled subsets that are efficient to scan through for rendering.
-At the present OSM dataset size, 40 GB of this will be recyclable after the import completes.
-Also, you will need to run YAAC with a non-default larger memory heap size of at least 900MB (so your computer will need at least 2GB of RAM to perform well); 3GB just of heap or more is preferred.
+Secondly, you need a system with YAAC installed and at least 140GB of free disk space after downloading the OSM dataset (assuming the full planetary dataset; smaller datasets will still need at least 80GB because of the temporary indexing files), to buffer the temporary files used to geographically segment the OSM dataset into tiled subsets that are efficient to scan through for rendering.
+At the present OSM dataset size, 114GB of the full planetary size will be recyclable after the import completes.
+Also, you will need to run YAAC with a non-default larger memory heap size of at least 2048MB (so your computer will need at least 3GB of RAM to perform well); 3GB just of heap or more is preferred.
 Due to the heap thrashing caused by the more efficient protocol buffers file format, you may need to set the Java initial heap size (-Xms) to the same value as the maximum heap size (-Xmx); some releases of the Java garbage collector have a problem with the particular memory utilization patterns of the PBF file importer and may cause spurious failures due to excessive garbage collection overhead.

 Ensure that your installation of YAAC is configured to place the tile directory in a disk partition that meets the above prerequisites for free space.
 Then select the File menu.
-OpenStreetMap submenu, and the Import Raw OSM Map XML File menu choice.
+OpenStreetMap submenu, and the Import Raw OSM Map File menu choice.
 This will display a file selection dialog:

-Select the OpenStreetMap dataset file (in compressed OSM XML format) that you wish to import.
+Select the OpenStreetMap dataset file (in compressed OSM XML format or protocol buffer format) that you wish to import.
 Then, adjust the import bounding box settings for the rectangular portion of the planet you wish to extract from the OSM file; this allows you to not waste disk space and considerable processing time compiling parts of the OSM data that you will never use.
 Then click the Open button to begin the import.

 You may continue to use YAAC normally while the import is proceeding (although the strain the importer puts on the computer for large datasets may impact responsiveness).
-Note that the import will take several hours (at least 4 hours, possibly as long as 2 days for the entire planet, depending on your CPU and disk drive performance and how much of the planet you are reading, and whether you are using compressed XML or protocol buffer file format), so do not turn off your computer, click the Cancel button on the progress dialog, or stop running YAAC while the import is in progress.
+Note that the import will take several hours (at least 2 hours, possibly as long as 2 days for the entire planet, depending on your CPU and disk drive performance, how much of the planet you are reading, and whether you are using compressed XML or protocol buffer file format), so do not turn off your computer, click the Cancel button on the progress dialog, or stop running YAAC while the import is in progress.
 We suggest that you leave it running overnight, so that you will have your map data ready when you return to your computer in the morning.
 When the import is completed, the progress dialog will automatically close.
 At this point, any pan or zoom of the map display will cause rendering of the street map data for display in the background (assuming map display has not been disabled by the Select Geographical Map Layers menu choice).